heutelbeck/sapl-policy-engine/sapl-documentation/2_10_Schemas.md

 **Restrictions:** Schema expressions must not contain attribute finder expressions (`<attribute.name>`) since schemas are evaluated at compile time without access to external data sources.

-**External schema references:** If a schema uses `$ref` to reference other schemas, the engine resolves these from a PDP-level variable called `SCHEMAS`.
+**External schema references:** If a schema uses `$ref` to reference other schemas, the engine resolves these from a PDP-level variable called `schemas`.
 This variable must be an array of JSON Schema objects, each with a `$id` field.
 PDP variables are part of the [PDP configuration](../2_2_PDPConfiguration/#variables) and are not to be confused with the `environment` object in the authorization subscription.

 ### Variable Schemas